-51 years ago today, March 25th, 1969, just days after their wedding day, John Lennon and Yoko Ono famously invited the press into their suite at the Amsterdam Hilton Hotel as they attempted to use their honeymoon in a bid raise awareness for world peace.
+52 years ago today, March 25th, 1969, just days after their wedding day, John Lennon and Yoko Ono famously invited the international press into their suite at the Amsterdam Hilton Hotel as they attempted to use their honeymoon in a bid raise awareness for world peace.

-So instead of trying to shy away from the attention on the media—realising that it would be near impossible—the newlyweds came up with the idea to involve the media in their post-wedding celebrations and change the narrative on the story to something bigger than themselves.
+So, instead of trying to shy away from the attention of the media—realising that it would be near impossible—the newlyweds came up with the idea to involve the hounding journalists in their post-wedding celebrations and change the narrative on the story to something bigger than themselves.

 Lennon professed: “We knew whatever we did was going to be in the papers.
 We decided to utilise the space we would occupy anyway, by getting married, with a commercial for peace,” before adding: “We would sell our product, which we call ‘peace.’
 And to sell a product you need a gimmick, and the gimmick we thought was ‘bed.’
 And we thought ‘bed’ because bed was the easiest way of doing it, because we’re lazy.”